 One fashionable street, Cheyne Walk, has the good fortune to front on the Thames, though a busy road runs between.

 The rear view of No. 11.
 After a long and productive career as a senior irrigation engineer in India and Egypt, Colin Scott-Moncrieff retired to this house.
 Today it would be completely out of reach of a person of comparable means.

 For homebuyers who can't afford riverfront property, a park may have to do.
 In this case it's Bedford Square, completed in 1786 and now rimmed by houses converted to office space.
 Pevsner calls it "the most handsome of London squares, preserved completely on all sides."
 He laments the extra paving laid down in the 1970s around the circular green--calls it "meaningless."

 The central building has a pediment on a five-bay building; on both sides, three-bay buildings are trimmed only with color around the doors.

 The largest of these parks was Regent's.

-The park itself has no access by the public.
+Park Crescent and Park Square, on the south side of Regent's Park, have no public access.
 You need a key to enter, and keys are restricted to nearby residents who must pay for that key.